Why You’ll Never Get Rich By Just Saving Money

 4. It does not yield high returns

 Saving money, even if you put your funds in fixed deposit account, does not provide you with high rate of return.
-Currently, the highest interest rate offered for fixed deposit is at 4.15%, just enough to protect your funds from rising inflation.
+Currently, the highest interest rate offered for fixed deposit is about 2.5%, which is only offered for larger deposits on longer fixed terms.
+This is barely enough to protect your funds from rising inflation.